Broadcast Production: TV & Radio

 This course is professionally accredited by ScreenSkills - the industry-led skills body for the screen industries.

 You will have the opportunity to broadcast on the campus radio station as part of your course of study.
-Students have undertaken placement/work-based learning with organisations such as QTV Sports, Spudgun Productions and STV.
+Students have undertaken placement/work-based learning with organisations such as QTV Sports, Biglight Productions and Progressive Broadcast Hire.

 This degree prepares you for entering the dynamic media and creative industries.
 National broadcasters, such as the BBC and a range of media companies at home and abroad, have employed UWS graduates.

-Originally Kate worked with ICM Partners, one of the world's leading talent agencies as a literary agent developing dramas.
-She then moved on to work at Hartswood Films, researching for documentaries and went on to interview the last surviving British POWs from Colditz.
+Kate worked as a literary agent and story editor working with writers developing scripted drama for TV and Film.
+She then moved onto unscripted whilst at Hartswood Films, researching for documentaries and went on to interview the last surviving British POWs from Colditz.

 She has mostly worked freelance as a producer and director in documentary and factual entertainment television, mainly focussed on arts and culture.
-As a practitioner, she has produced and directed, scripted, filmed and researched programmes for primetime BBC, Channel Four, Five, Sky One, STV and Discovery.
+As a practitioner, she has produced and directed, scripted, filmed and researched programmes for primetime BBC One and Two, Channel Four, Five, Sky One, STV and Discovery.
+Those shows included Animal Park, Days that Shook the World and Comedy Connections.
+She also produced a series of programmes for BBC4 around key social figures from the 60s including David Attenborough, Ronald Searle and Desmond Morris.
 She wrote scripts, managed large budgets, tight schedules and expert crew.

 Kate still very much enjoys being hands-on with cameras and edits.
-At UWS , she has developed video content for Cop26 and BBC 5050 and she is currently developing a UWS online channel.
+At UWS , she has worked with students to develop video content for Cop26 and BBC 5050 and liaises with a variety of local organisations to create video and social media content.

 Paul has worked in broadcast television production for over twenty years, in London, San Francisco and Glasgow.
 As a freelance producer/director he has made over one hundred hours of television.
 This has included documentary, obdocs, reality tv, factual entertainment, drama-documentary, talk shows, quiz shows, features and children’s television.